SciML/MethodOfLines.jl/docs/src/MOLFiniteDifference.md

 `should_transform`: Whether to automatically transform the system to make it compatible with MethodOfLines where possible, defaults to true.
 If your system has no mixed derivatives, all derivatives are purely of a dependent variable i.e. Dx(u(t,x)) not Dx(v(t,x)*u(t,x)) excepting nonlinear and spherical laplacians for which this holds for the innermost derivative argument, and no expandable derivatives, this can be set to false for better discretization performance.

-`use_ODAE`: MethodOfLines automatically makes use of `ODAEProblem` where relevant, which improves performance for DAEs (as discretized PDEs are in general).
-To force MethodOfines to use `ODEProblem` please set this to false.
+`use_ODAE`: MethodOfLines will automatically make use of `ODAEProblem` where relevant, which improves performance for DAEs (as discretized PDEs are in general), if this is set to true.
+Defaults to false.

 Any unrecognized keyword arguments will be passed to the `ODEProblem` or `ODAEProblem` constructor, see [its documentation](https://mtk.sciml.ai/stable/systems/ODESystem/#Standard-Problem-Constructors) for available options.